CARBONOZ-RENEWABLES/carbonoz_solarautopilotV1/DOCS.md

 # CARBONOZ SolarAutopilot

-## Overview
-CARBONOZ Solar Autopilot is a comprehensive dashboard for managing Hybrid Solar systems through Home Assistant.
-It provides:
-- Data logging and analytics
-- CO2 avoidance tracking
-- Export features
-- Protection against overconsuming devices
-- Battery management
-- Templates and automation management
-- Event trigger configuration
+## Home Assistant Add-on: CARBONOZ SolarAutopilot
+CARBONOZ Solar Autopilot is the dashboard of your choice for every day use of your Hybrid Solar system.
+We offer easy to use data logging, analytics, CO2 avoidance and powerful export features.
+Solar Autopilot is your first line of defence against overconsuming devices, drowning batteries and cloudy days.
+Manage easy to setup templates, automations and alerts by setting up event triggers.
+Solar Autopilot is available via Home Assistant Add-On Store so you can still benefit from the many other Home Assistant IoT integrations, features and automations available.

 ## Supported Architectures
 ![Supports aarch64 Architecture][aarch64-shield]